 How Have the Numbers Shaped Up for Kohl's?

-For Kohl's, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
-This has resulted in an Earnings ESP of +8.37%.
+For Kohl's, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
+This has resulted in an Earnings ESP of -8.03%.